Skip to contents

 It is recommended to clearly define the outcome of interest and prepare the outcome data set independently from the feature engineering process.
 The outcome data set may contain information on different endpoints in a single tibble, with one row per id and the different outcomes in the columns.
 In practice, separate data sets for each outcome are preferable for large studies, considering the potentially higher preparation times.
 For time-to-event data, each endpoint is described by two columns (representing time and status, resp.).

-For survival, the outcome information would be coded in two separate columns, e.g. days and event.
-Note that for the specification of the outcome names for prepare_ml(), a named vector is expected in the survival case, e.g. outcome_names = c(.time = 'days', .status = 'event').
+For survival, the outcome information is coded in two separate columns, e.g. days and event.
+Note that in this case, for the specification of the outcome names for prepare_ml(), a named vector is expected in the survival case, e.g. outcome_names = c(.time = 'days', .status = 'event').

 martini_outc_class %>%